Seedy Farm

 b.
 Marigolds (Tagetes spp.)

-• Planting tip: Intersperse marigolds around the perimeter of your gourd patch.
+• Planting tip: Plant marigolds around the base of the gourd trellis or intersperse them throughout the garden bed.

 c.
 Nasturtiums (Tropaeolum majus)

-• Planting tip: Plant nasturtiums near the base of your gourd plants or trellises.
+• Planting tip: Plant a crop of bush beans adjacent to your gourd mounds.

 2. Plants to Avoid